How about this great headline here in the Los Angeles Times?

 Let's take this literally.

-I would be hard pressed to find many things outside the area of education I agreed with Obama on, but I want him to succeed.
+I would be hard-pressed to find many things outside the area of education I agreed with Obama on, but I want him to succeed.

-Um is the that's not even cogent.
+Where is the that's not even cogent?

 It's not even coherent.

-Gorbachev on, but I really hope he succeeds over there.
+You know, there's not very many things I agree with Gorbachev on, but I really hope he succeeds over there.

 Here's the rest of the bite from Scarborough.